pmaitra1/AR-Drill-App/README.md

 # AR Drill Selector

-An Android app that allows users to select from a list of drills and visualise a virtual drill marker in Augmented Reality using ARCore and Sceneform.
+An Android app that allows users to select from a list of drills and visualise a virtual drill marker in Augmented Reality using ARCore.

 ##  Features